lawrencekm/fbi-wanted/README.md

-# Full-Stack Application - React.js + Node.js + Docker
+# Full-Stack FBI Most Wanted Application - React.js + Node.js + Docker

 ## Overview
 This project consists of a React.js frontend and a Node.js backend, all containerized using Docker.
 The app fetches data from the FBI Wanted API and presents it in a user-friendly interface.
 The landing page shows a few wanted persons, and upon signing in, more wanted persons are displayed with search and filter options.
 The app also supports loading more paginated data.